September 22 / 7:30PM / Missouri Theatre / No Ticket Required

 In this tender, heartwarming portrait of love, labor, and sacrifice, overworked single mothers grapple with day-to-day struggles while trying to provide for their families.
 Loira Limbal’s debut feature is a verité style documentary told through the lens of a 24-hour daycare center in Westchester, New York.
 Limbal masterfully captures intimate stories of two working mothers and their beloved caregiver, Nunu, as their lives intersect.
 One of the most acclaimed documentaries of the past year, Through the Night illustrates the necessity of caregivers and examines the economic and emotional challenges affecting families throughout the country.

-Doors & music at 7PM.
-Stick around, in-person conversation with director Luke Lorentzen after the film.
+Doors & music by Lake Mary at 7PM.
+Stick around for a virtual conversation with director Loira Limbal after the film.

 We require all staff and patrons be vaccinated against COVID-19 or provide printed proof of a negative COVID-19 test within 72 hours of attendance for this event.
 Proof of vaccination may be presented with a CDC Vaccination Card (or a photo of said card)—a photo ID is also required.

 Due to the current high transmission rate, masks are required regardless of vaccination status for all staff and patrons while at this event.
 Audience members and visitors will not be permitted entry without a mask.
 Masks should only be lowered when drinking or eating and then promptly replaced.